From equality to diversity -- bottom-up approach for hierarchy growth: Analytical and numerical results for hierarchy growth

-Let us define $\gamma=\frac{d}{n}$ as degradation ratio.
-Then Eqs. (\ref{N0td}) and (\ref{aaaa}) in a stationary state can be written as follows
+Let us define $\gamma=\frac{d}{n}$ as the degradation ratio.
+Then the equations (\ref{N0td}) and (\ref{aaaa}) in a stationary state can be written as

-Let us notice that Eq. (\ref{Nhntd}) is a recurrence equation with expected solution
+Note that Eq. (\ref{Nhntd}) is a recurrence equation with a general solution

-where $\lambda=\frac{N_{h+1}}{N_h}$ is a ratio of neighbouring levels occupancy and is independent from $h$ (similarly to quantity $\kappa$ this assumption is true for the majority of levels).
-The number of nodes in the system is constant and can be written as a sum
+where $\lambda=\frac{N_{h+1}}{N_h}$ is the ratio of the occupancy of neighbouring levels and is independent of $h$ (similar to the quantity $\kappa$ this assumption holds for the majority of levels observed in numerical simulations).
+The total number of nodes in the system is constant and can be written as the sum